davedoesdev/qlobber-fsq/README.md

   - `{Integer} bucket_concurrency`.
 The number of buckets to process at once.
 Defaults to 1.

+  - `{Boolean} dedup`.
+Whether to ensure each handler function is called at most once when a message is received.
+Defaults to `true`.

   - `{String} separator` The character to use for separating words in message topics.
 Defaults to `.`.

   - `{String} wildcard_one` The character to use for matching exactly one word in a message topic to a subscriber.
 Defaults to `*`.